The Midweek Essay: Is Rio Tinto becoming a Robo Cop?Published by MAC on 2019-08-14

 All the rhetoric, voiced merely a year or so previously, has apparently disappeared in a puff of idle self-inflation.

-Clearly, Barrack's intentions were about to give way to the real world: one encapsulated in a junior company that learned how to dispense mining in a traditional fashion, where human beings could not be substituted by machinery (12).
+Clearly, Barrack's intentions were about to give way to the real world: one encapsulated in a junior company, Randgold, which was tutored in knowing how to dispense mining in a traditional fashion, where human beings could not be substituted by machinery (12).

 Advocating Disruption or plunging into Dystopia?.